Fat Bikes Expand Winter Fun

 Events

-This winter Gunnison-Crested Butte Fat Bikers teamed up with Reeb Cycles and Oskar Blues to put on a fat bike races series dubed the Reebdonkadonk Fat Bike Race Series.
+This winter, Gunnison and Crested Butte Fat Bikers teamed up with Reeb Cycles and Oskar Blues to put on a fat bike races series dubbed the Reebdonkadonk Fat Bike Race Series.
 Each race will be roughly 10-12 miles of groomed track.

 If you are not up for racing, we host group rides nearly every non-race weekend.
 These rides are fun whether you are a new or experienced fat biker.
-If you have yet to try a fat bike, we suggest to do yourself a favor.
+If you have yet to try a fat bike, we suggest doing yourself a favor.
 We will see you out there!

 "*" indicates required fields